bspies-work/react-hot-load/README.md

 This project is to reproduce an issue with react-hot-loader where calling setState() from an event handler fails with the following error: "Warning: setState(...): Can only update a mounted or mounting component.
 This usually means you called setState() on an unmounted component.
 This is a no-op."

-This issue is captured in the issue [https://github.com/gaearon/react-hot-loader/issues/593].
+This issue is captured in this [react-hot-loader issue] (https://github.com/gaearon/react-hot-loader/issues/593).

 ## Steps to reproduce
 1. Clone this project